Arizona’s political transformation began long before Biden was on the ballot

 Meanwhile, Trump’s rhetoric toward his critics may have cost him the support of some of the voters he needed to remain competitive in the state.

-Many in Arizona have recoiled in recent years at Trump’s attacks on U.S. Sen. John McCain (R-Ariz.), which some political experts in the state say played at least some role in the state slipping away from the president.
+Many in Arizona have recoiled in recent years at Trump’s attacks on Sen. John McCain (R), which some political experts in the state say played at least some role in the state slipping away from the president.
 During his first campaign in 2015, Trump made disparaging comments about McCain’s military record and mocked him for becoming a prisoner of war.
 Even after McCain’s death in August 2018, Trump continued to make negative remarks about McCain and his career as a public servant.

 On the other hand, Biden spoke at McCain’s funeral in Arizona after his death, said Max Fose, a former McCain campaign aide.
 For Republicans and conservative independents, that outreach meant something.
 And Cindy McCain’s recent endorsement of Biden drove that home, said Fose.

 “I think Cindy McCain’s endorsement of Joe Biden made it okay for Republicans to vote for Joe Biden,” said Fose, who worked on an initiative for the Biden campaign to recruit Republicans like himself.
 “Donald Trump was an affront to John McCain but also to what John McCain represented, which were American values.
-And I think Cindy McCain standing up and saying, ‘This not okay and we need to do something about it,’ I think many people related to that.”
+And I think Cindy McCain standing up and saying, ‘This is not okay and we need to do something about it,’ I think many people related to that.”

 Fose, a Republican, said Sen. Kyrsten Sinema modeled how to campaign successfully as a Democrat in the state by staking a claim in the political center without alienating too many voters on the left, following in the tradition of former Arizona governor Janet Napolitano.
 In 2018, Sinema became the first Democrat elected to represent Arizona in the U.S. Senate in three decades.
 It was a playbook Mark Kelly faithfully executed to become the state’s senator-elect.
 And both Democrats made pointed overtures to Mexican American communities throughout the state.